Dallas Heart Study

-“The early results of this study are transforming cardiovascular risk factor identification and management ... and leading to better prevention of heart disease for individuals in the Metroplex and beyond," he said.
+“The early results of this study are transforming cardiovascular risk factor identification and management ... and leading to better prevention of heart disease for individuals in the DFW metroplex and beyond," he said.

 Opportunity for Research and Collaboration

-“The DHS provides a resource for the greater scientific community, and especially the UT Southwestern faculty and research trainees,” says Helen Hobbs, M.D., Director of the Dallas Heart Study.
+“The DHS provides a resource for the greater scientific community, and especially the UT Southwestern faculty and research trainees,” Dr. Hobbs says.
 Interested investigators need to write a short proposal that summarizes the hypothesis to be tested and the data requested.